 Just as at any other port, statutory inspections of certain cargoes and product types need to be made at Felixstowe.
 Our 6,000 square metre Container Freight Station (CFS) on Trinity Terminal houses the latest examination facilities, dedicated to this task.

-As well as providing extensive container devanning and stuffing services, the CFS offers modern, state-of-the-art Border Inspection Post facilities to allow examinations to be made by:
+As well as providing extensive container devanning and stuffing services, the CFS offers modern, state-of-the-art Border?Control Post facilities to allow examinations to be made by:

 We are committed to ensuring that cargoes are not unduly delayed and the whole examination process is streamlined.
 As a result, daily planning of the examination areas takes place, in collaboration with the relevant Authorities.